yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 abbrlink: theme-guide
 ---

 Retypeset is a static blog theme based on the [Astro](https://astro.build/) framework.
-This guide introduces theme configuration and how to create new articles, helping you quickly set up your personal blog.
+This guide introduces how to modify theme configuration and create new articles, helping you quickly set up your personal blog.

 ## Theme Configuration